 2" x 3/4" (panels are 3/4" square)

 These lapis blue earrings are formed from molded-glass panels that look like carved gemstones.
 The flower motif in the blue-glass pendants is present in the silver-tone metal components that connect the pendant to the earring top.
 These all-original, unusual earrings have screw-backs, but they can be modified for pierced ears.
 Because these Art Deco earrings are 2″ long and bold (the glass panels are 3/4-inch squares), I would wear these drops with only an Art Deco bracelet – scroll down to see a selection.
-This versatile color is perfect for those who look best in cool hues.
+This versatile color is perfect for those who like to wear cool hues.

 - Vintage Bracelets, 1930s Jewelry, Unsigned JewelryThis chrome bracelet features a trio of curved, polished links, inspired by radio or car grills.
 They alternate with five rows of textured links in the tank-track pattern.
 This piece, with a concealed clasp, is another example of Machine Age design that was inspired by radio or car grills.
 I think this wonderful and unusual bracelet is European in origin.
 It goes with everything, and it's perfect for a woman who likes to wear cool colors!
 Scroll down to see several coordinating pieces.$ 195